omid-web/afghan-linkedin/README.md

 - Support for 404 handler out of the box.
 - Named route support for components with the SFC `<route>` tag.
 - Layouts support.
-- State Management via Pinia 🍍
+- State Management via Vuex
 - Component Auto Import
 - Naive UI as UI Framework
 - Auto Import & Automatic Tree Shaking - No more `import ref from 'vue'`!!!!